sagacards/legends-minter/README.md

 ## Putting It All Together

-Unfortunately, there appears to be a limitation on only the recipient of a transaction being able to be notified of that transaction.
+Unfortunately, there appears to be a limitation on only the recipient of a transaction being able to be notified of that transaction: https://github.com/dfinity/ic/blob/c58c75a687621530b2635b22630e9562424fa3b3/rs/rosetta-api/ledger_canister/src/main.rs#L246.
 I must be missing something 🤔.

 Still, if I send ICP to my canister principal, I can notify it and read out the authenticated transaction: